Battling addiction and ready for treatment?

 - Reduced substance use: Evidence suggests that certain forms of couples addiction treatment are even more effective than individual counseling in reducing substance use.

-- Improved communication: Addiction treatment for couples can help improve communication skills, enabling partners to express themselves more effectively and honestly, fostering a healthier relationship.
+- Improved communication: Addiction treatment for couples can help improve communication skills, allowing partners to express themselves more effectively and honestly and fostering healthier relationships.